Senior High School Curriculum

 Stride Career Prep

 Your teen can gain a competitive edge for the future—whether that includes college, a career, or both.
 Stride Career Prep gives students the opportunity to explore career options and take part in specialized, career-related experiences.
-Students can choose from a broad range of courses in these career fields: Agriculture, Food, Natural Resources; Arts, AV, Technology, and Communications; Business and Marketing; Education and Training; Health Services; Hospitality and Human Services; Information Technology; and Public Safety.
+Students can choose from a broad range of courses in these career fields: Agriculture, Food, and Natural Resources; Arts, AV, Technology, and Communications; Business and Marketing; Education and Training; Health Services; Information Technology; and Public Safety.
 They can also prepare to take industry-recognized certification exams upon graduation.**

 Dual College and High School Credit at INDLS Saves Time and Money